Adelabumowe/aws-config/AWS-config-docs.md

 Ensure that all accounts and regions have aws config enabled before proceeding to the next step

-<ins>Step 2</ins>: Set up an aggregator which collects AWS Config configuration and Compliance data from multiple regions in multiple accounts and deploys AWS Config Conformance Packs across your Organization to help manage compliance of your AWS resources at scale using common frameworks.
+<ins>Step 2</ins>: Deploy AWS Config Conformance Packs across Loyalty's AWS Organization to help manage compliance of all AWS resources at scale using common frameworks and set up an aggregator which collects AWS Config configuration and Compliance data from multiple regions in multiple accounts.

 Using the management profile/delegated admin, run
 ```sh